Larkwrighter/larkwrighter.github.io/_posts/2019-01-01-the-subject.md

 At the start of any major project I also like to outline the design values that I want the project to encompass.
 For The Subject, I settled on three:

-* <b>Claustrophobia</b> – I want Player One to feel trapped, uncomfortable, and scared.
-I want that desperation to impact upon their ability to parse information and solve puzzles.
+* <b>Claustrophobia</b> – Player One should feel trapped, uncomfortable, almost scared.
+These feelings should impact upon their ability to parse information and solve puzzles.
 * <b>Cooperation</b> – The only way that Player One can escape from the box is by cooperating with Player Two.
 The game leans on an asymmetrical information space between the two players, with communication requirements built into every puzzle.
 * <b>Emergent Storytelling</b> – Players will naturally learn more about the backstory of their characters by reading the materials required to solve the puzzles.
 The story is two-sided, so each player will learn things about the game world that are unique to their experience of the game.
+They may choose to share this information with their partner after the game is concluded.

+---

 ## Iteration: playtesting puzzles under pressure

 One of the chief mistakes I made when developing The Subject relates to playtesting.
 Rather than build a quick prototype out of cardboard and use this to test the game's puzzles, I became transfixed with the physical aspects of the box - planning it, building it, and then polishing the look and feel.

-The extra time it took to build the box meant that I did minimum testing before the game's first public showing, at a scratch event at Newspeak House.
+The extra time it took to build the final box meant that I did minimum testing before the game's first public showing, which was at a scratch event at Newspeak House.

 Puzzle design without testing is inadvisable. <b>There were a number of problems that would quickly have become apparent in earlier testing:</b>